yemoalakija/Blog/README.md

 ![Heroku Step 21](assets/images/heroku_21.png)
 </details><br />

-22. Let's head back to our settings.py file on Gitpod.
+22. Let's head back to our settings.py file on codespace.
 We now need to add our Cloudinary Libraries we installed earlier to the installed apps.
 Here it is important to get the order correct.

 <details><summary><b>Heroku Step 22</b></summary>